 One of the biggest challenges in consulting is customer acquisition.
 As we all know, cash rules everything in the wonderful world of entrepreneurship.
 So when it comes to landing big contracts with consistent retainers with a nice budget, most freelance consultants will do whatever it takes to win.

 But how do you land those deals?
-How do you land clients that go beyond the $2,000 or $8,000 project?
+How do you rise above those freelance jobs for beginners that pay $2,000 or $8,000 project?